-Harold Brewer is President and Director of Operations, providing leadership for all phases of the company’s operations.
+Harold Brewer is President and Chief Executive Officer, providing leadership for all phases of the company’s operations.
 He maintains responsibility for establishing corporate direction and administering the services provided by the company while continuing to develop the organization and people under his direction.

 Harold has been employed with American Constructors since graduating from college in 1981.
 During his tenure he has held the positions of Project Coordinator, Project Manager, Vice President, Senior Vice President and President.
 Harold has been a company stockholder since 1989, a company officer since 1999 and was elected to the Board of Directors in 2005.